mattermost/mattermost-test-management/data/test-cases/plugins/github/notifications/Draft_to_Review_PR_Authorname.md

 **Step 2**

 1. Connect a single `GitHub` account to Mattermost.
-2. Create a subscription for a `GitHub` repository that is accessible to the user in any channel or DM or GM
+2. Create a subscription for a `GitHub` repository that is accessible to the user in any channel or DM/GM.
 3. Create a new `Pull Request` in the subscribed repository and mark it as `Draft`.
 4. Change the state of the same `Pull Request` from `Draft` to `Ready for review`.